Microsoft Online Services Privacy Statement

 Subprocessors may access data only to deliver the functions in support of online services that Microsoft has hired them to provide and are prohibited from using data for any other purpose.
-They are required to maintain the confidentiality of this data and are contractually obligated to meet strict privacy requirements that are equivalent to or stronger than the contractual commitments Microsoft makes to its customers in the Online Services Terms.
+They are required to maintain the confidentiality of this data and are contractually obligated to meet strict privacy requirements that are equivalent to or stronger than the contractual commitments Microsoft makes to its customers in the Microsoft Data Protection Addendum (which is incorporated by reference in the Microsoft Product Terms).
 Subprocessors are also required to meet EU General Data Protection Regulation (GDPR) requirements, including those related to implementing appropriate technical and organizational measures to protect personal data.

 Microsoft requires subprocessors to join the Microsoft Supplier Security and Privacy Assurance Program.
 This program is designed to standardize and strengthen data handling practices, and to ensure supplier business processes and systems are consistent with those of Microsoft.

 Subprocessors who have access to customer data and personal data are subject to heightened requirements.
 Subprocessors of customer data must agree to the EU Model Clauses for services for which Microsoft offers its customers the EU Model Clauses.

 Subprocessors can perform work in any of the following capacities:

 Subprocessors who provide technologies to power certain Microsoft Online Services Subprocessor identified for a specific service may process, store, or otherwise access customer data or personal data in the course of helping to provide that service.